GlacioHack/geoutils/doc/source/sampling.md

 - `"sequential"` draws from the sequence of valid values.
 It is the default for `subsample()` and can depend on chunk layout.
 - `"topk"` selects the same cells regardless of chunk layout.
 It is the default for raster `cosample()` and grouped statistics.

-For `grouped_stats()`, pass this choice as **`subsampling_strategy`**.
+For grouped `stats()`, pass this choice as **`subsampling_strategy`**.
 Its separate `strategy` argument controls aggregation across chunks; see {ref}`stats-grouped`.

 This guarantee applies to the `topk` raster sampler.
 Pair-sampling has its own strategies; for example, `"chunk_anchors"` uses the chunk layout to select pairs.

-**Raster sampling supports chunked execution with Dask.** Co-sampling scans validity to select common locations, then keeps raster output bands lazy when called through a Dask backed Xarray accessor.
-Its output still has the complete grid, even when `subsample` limits the selected cells.

-Point co-sampling reads the point coordinates and returns selected rows in memory.
+**Co-sampling supports Dask and multiprocessing through its spatial operations.** Dask accessor calls keep raster bands or point partitions lazy.
+Counts and sample positions are computed during preparation, including a check for an empty common selection.
+Final point interpolation and removal of missing values stay lazy; computing the result can therefore leave fewer points, or none, when interpolation spreads nodata into the selected locations.
+Raster output keeps the complete grid, even when `subsample` limits the selected cells; point output preserves the selected row order and index labels.

+Pass `mp_config` directly to `cosample()` to use multiprocessing with eager or unloaded inputs.
+Raster output is written by tiles to `mp_config.outfile`, and temporary intermediate files are cleaned automatically.
+Point output is collected after interpolating the selected rows.
+Dask inputs and `mp_config` cannot be combined.

 Pair-sampling returns an in-memory pair dataset and, for point clouds, currently reads all source coordinates and values.
 Use an absolute sample count to limit the returned rows or pairs.
 See {ref}`scalability-logic` for the chunked algorithms.